[Home] to paraglide.net [SD Log] [Amigo] [Activity] [Photo] [Comments] [Incidents] [Weather] [SBSA] [SCPA]

 Word spread, and we had a fly in / camp in August.
 Still flown mostly by H2 & H3 pilots, no one had dared test the glide out to the river.
 Some H4 pilots showed up.
 We still didn't have a reasonable south launch.
 On Saturday 8/7/1982 one of the H4 pilots, Peter (forget his last name), scouted around and opted to go from the edge of the road.
 Peter thermaled up a couple grand over and went upwind to Rayes Peak.
 I was totally blown away.
 Gilbert Roberts launched next, and headed out on the first ever glide to the river, landing on the "aircraft carrier" which we named Runway 39 (Gilbert's competition number on his Comet was 39).
 The aircraft carrier was a levy in the river between TJ's and Cherry Creek.
 It's gone now.

 A few months later, Ron Gruel and I cleared the current South Side PG launch for our Hang Gliders.
-We used it for awhile, but it's pretty shallow for HGs, so we abandoned it in favor of the road lip.
-There were some good crashes off launch before the SB pilots built the first earth ramp to get above the brush.
+We used it for awhile, but it's pretty shallow for HGs, so we abandoned it in favor of the road lip (then resurrected in when we started paragliding).
+There were some exciting HG crashes off south side road lip launch before the SB pilots built the first earth ramp to get above the brush.
 The "Body Rock" still claims an occasional victim.